m4lwhere/DoD-Cyber-Sentinel-2025/Forensics-Hard/README.md

 Specifically, we want to use the `notepad.py` module to try and read into the `notepad.exe` process further.
 Remember, this needs to be placed into the correct folder within the `pipx` managed installation path.
 In my case, it was at `~/.local/share/pipx/venvs/volatility3/lib/python3.12/site-packages/volatility3/plugins/windows`.
 The `notepad.py` should be placed into this directory in order to be accessed by Volatility properly.

+> [!IMPORTANT]
+> The latest version of Volatility 3 (v2.26.0) has a breaking change which will prevent this plugin from working properly.
+Either downgrade to an earlier version of Volatility 3 (such as v2.11.0).
+This challenge was developed before the feature parity release of Volatility 3 became available.
+However, this does not prevent the challenge from being sovleable!

 ```
 ~/.local/share/pipx/venvs/volatility3/lib/python3.12/site-packages/volatility3/plugins/windows$ ll
 total 32